-- Funding Mechanisms Guide for Public Safety Communications Systems, assists public safety agencies in identifying funding sources for emergency communications projects.
+- Funding Mechanisms Guide for Public Safety Communications, assists public safety agencies in identifying funding sources for emergency communications projects.
 It highlights strengths, challenges, opportunities, and other considerations for funding sources to help agencies determine if certain mechanisms are suitable for their community.
 The guide also provides funding examples from states and localities, showcasing challenges and successes associated with real-world applications. - Emergency Communications System Lifecycle Planning Guide and the Lifecycle Planning Tool, provide assistance to stakeholders in their efforts to fund, plan, procure, implement, support, and maintain public safety communications systems, and eventually to replace and dispose of system components. - Emergency Communications Systems Value Analysis Guide and the accompanying Understanding the Value of Public Safety Communications Systems: A Brochure for Elected Officials and Decision-Makers, assist public safety agencies evaluate communications systems and equipment for cost effectiveness and value to its users.
-Materials describe common system components, including considerations and features required by public safety agencies that are unique to specific roles. - Interoperability Business Case: An Introduction to Ongoing Local Funding, advises the community on the elements needed to build a strong business case for funding interoperable communications. - Various educational documents, brochures, and action memorandum to assist stakeholders identify funding and procure radio communications systems. - LMR 101, Part I: Educating Decision Makers on LMR Technologies, includes basic information for use in educating decision-makers about the importance of LMR technologies.
-The paper includes simple diagrams, terminology, history, and current usage of LMR technologies by public safety agencies. - LMR for Decision Makers, Part II: Educating Decision Makers on LMR Technology Issues, provides information about emerging technologies, and the impact such technologies will have on LMR systems as they evolve.
-Information includes discussion of the LMR-to-LTE transition, and the need to sustain mission critical voice through such transition. - LMR for Project Managers, Part III: A P25 Primer for Project Managers and Acquisition Managers, delivers an introduction about standards-based purchasing, and an overview of the P25 standard explaining its importance to public safety interoperability. - LMR Brochure, provides stakeholders with a hand-out to give to state and local decision-makers and elected officials to explain why it is important to fund and sustain LMR. - LMR Action Memorandum, provides stakeholders with basic information they can give to state and local decision-makers and elected officials on why it is important to fund and sustain public safety radio systems.
+Materials describe common system components, including considerations and features required by public safety agencies that are unique to specific roles. - Funding and Sustaining LMR: Materials for Decision Makers, provides an overview of radio systems, including information on their importance to public safety communications, as well as challenges to consider when upgrading systems. - Funding and Sustaining LMR Trio, Part 1: Educating Decision-Makers on LMR Fundamentals, includes information on basic LMR system components such as simple diagrams, terminology, history, and current usage of LMR technologies by public safety agencies. - o Funding and Sustaining LMR Trio, Part 2: Educating Decision-Makers on LMR Technology Issues, provides information about emerging technologies and the impact such technologies will have on LMR systems as they evolve.
+Information includes the LMR-to-LTE transition, and the need to sustain mission-critical voice through such transitions. - o Funding and Sustaining LMR Trio, Part 3: Educating Project and Acquisition Mangers on Project 25, delivers an introduction to standards-based purchasing, and an overview of the P25 standard explaining its importance to public safety interoperability. - o Funding and Sustaining LMR Systems Brochure, serves as a tri-fold handout for state, local, tribal, and territorial government decision-makers and elected officials to explain the importance of funding and sustaining public safety radio systems. - Promoting the Importance of Funding and Sustaining LMR Action Memorandum, urges decision makers to support the funding and sustainment of LMR systems.
+To help decisionmakers justify these purchases, the memorandum summarizes best practices from the LMR Trio and provides a list of resources for more information. - Interoperability Business Case: An Introduction to Ongoing Local Funding, advises the community on the elements needed to build a strong business case for funding interoperable communications. - Contingency Considerations When Facing Reductions in Emergency Communications Budgets, provides a series of contingency considerations to justify investment in four mission-critical resource categories: personnel, operating costs, equipment, and software.